Valuation

 What is Kiosked's revenue?

-Kiosked generates $10M in revenue.
+Kiosked generates an estimated $10M in annual revenue.

 Who founded Kiosked?